wso2/docs-mi/en/docs/install-and-setup/install/installing-mi.md

 # Installing the Micro Integrator Runtime

-Follow the steps given below to install the Micro Integrator (MI) runtime of WSO2 API Manager.
+Follow the steps given below to install the Micro Integrator (MI).

 ## Before you begin